TV GAME SHOWS FROM THE 80S

-The fabulous clip starts with the dodgy Anglian Television ident, followed by a few minutes of the Sale of the Century quiz show featuring Nicholas Parsons as the host.
+The fabulous clip starts with the dodgy Anglian Television ident, followed by a few minutes of the Sale of the Century quiz show featuring the legendary Nicholas Parsons as the host.
 The show ran from 1972 until 1983 and this episode was shown on 20th May 1983.

 Bob's Full House was an 80s TV game show featuring the late, great comedian Bob Monkhouse as the host.
 The game was kind of based on bingo if I remember correctly, and the show would begin with a lengthy and topical stand-up comedy routine from Bob Monkhouse in his legendary slick style.

 The Adventure Game, 24 May 1980 hosted by Newsreader Moira Stuart with Elizabeth Estensen, Fred Harris and Mark Dugdale .